Website icon Xpert.Digital

 • 🧠 Advances in Large Language Models

-• 🌐 Foundation Models: The backbone of modern AI
+• 🌐 Foundation models: The backbone of modern AI

-• 💡 Machine learning models at a glance
+• 💡 Overview of machine learning models

 • 🎨 Multimodal AI and its applications

-• 📉 Challenges and ethical considerations in AI
+• 📉 Challenges and Ethical Considerations in AI

 • 🚀 Future prospects of artificial intelligence